eixfachZabii/SmartStonks/README.md

 ### Technologies

 - **Python**: Core language for development and interaction with the Optibook API.
-- **Pandas & NumPy**: For real-time data analysis and mathematical computations.
+- **NumPy**: For real-time data analysis and mathematical computations.
-- **WebSocket API**: Streams live market data for rapid decision-making.
 - **Risk Management Module**: Ensures compliance with exposure limits and competition rules.

 ### Features